lmzuccarelli/rust-scheduler-notify/README.md

 # Overview

-A simple rust based scheduler with notify (pop-up)
+A simple rust based scheduler with notify (gui pop-up)

 It uses a simple yaml file to set a cron, send notification (gui pop-up), and execute commands (direct or via shell scripts)